 Defense lawyers say they will seek French asylum for Assange

-PARIS (AP) — Julian Assange's European defense teamsaid Thursday it will try to seek asylum in France for the Wikileaks founder, whose trial for extradition to the United States on spying charges starts next weekin London.
+PARIS (AP) — Julian Assange's European defense team said Thursday it will try to seek asylum in France for the Wikileaks founder, whose full hearings for extradition to the United States on spying charges start next week in London.

+French team member Eric Dupont-Moretti said Assange's case placed at stake "the fate and the status of all journalists.*

-“We consider the situation is sufficientlyseriousthat our duty is to talk about it" with President Emmanuel Macron, prominent French lawyer Eric Dupont-Moretti said.
+“We consider the situation is sufficiently serious that our duty is to talk about it" with French President Emmanuel Macron, the lawyer said

 French members of the team said they have been working on a “concrete demand” for Macron to grant Assange asylum in France, where he has children and where Wikileaks was present at its founding.